Roblox/creator-docs/content/en-us/education/battle-royale-series/coding-the-game-loop.md

    end
    ```

 3. In the repeat loop, add a print statement saying the intermission is starting.
-Use `task.wait()` to pause for the intermission using `intermissionDuration` from GameSettings.
+Use `Library.task.wait()` to pause for the intermission using `intermissionDuration` from GameSettings.

    ```lua
    while true do